FredericGariepy/LighthouseLabs/PKM/W5/D1/lecture notes.md

 That spawned control (called class/spawned control), does not expire, in the sense that it exists (script file/process) even if it is not used (called/executed).?

 # Yes, True.
+# Controlls can re retired, modified, made obselete through system redundancy, but have no expiration.
 ```

 #### Additonal material (added to TODO)